belcour/IntegralSH/README.md

 The integration code is header only and template based.
 It requires to compile with a C++11 compatible compiler and uses [Eigen](http://eigen.tuxfamily.org) to perform the required linear algebra operations.
 Eigen is defined as a submodule of this git repository.

 A CMake script is provided to perform the sanity check of the code.
 Examples of use of the spherical integration code can be found in `test`.
+To compile the test suite, please init the different submodules using `git submodule update --init --recursive`.

 #### Templates ####